Rituparna0109/Biofuel_Detection/README.md

 # Biofuel_Detection
-Using Deep Convolutional Neural Network to Detection Bio-energy Image Segments
+ # Using Deep Convolutional Neural Network to Detection Bio-energy Image Segments
+ The aim of this project is to develop a desktop application that is capable of detecting bio-energy sources within images.
+ It is developed in Python with TensorFlow.